Modeling the Sherman Tank in 1/72nd Scale

 Conclusion

 As with all of these comparison articles of very small parts, the great magnification of the scans emphasizes the minor differences between parts.
-As I've mentioned before, I feel that the overall look of the pieces, which is affected by proportional dimensions and quality of detail, is far more important to me than the precise scale.
+As I've mentioned before, I feel that the overall look of the pieces, which is affected by proportional dimensions and quality of detail, is far more important to me than the precise measurements.
 Considering the variation in my reference drawings (not having exact measurements), and again, the small size we're dealing with here, the vast majority of the parts shown above fall well within an acceptable range of error for 1/72nd scale.
 The primary reason I prepared this comparison review was to help modelers judge the compatibility between kits when swapping parts or using aftermarket pieces.

 Back to Articles Back to Table of Contents